pokgak/pokgak.github.io/content/articles/docker-bake.md

 ## Putting it all together

 The [Bake specification](https://docs.docker.com/build/bake/reference/) allows you to write the file in 3 languages: HCL (Terraform, anyone?), JSON, and YAML (through docker-compose.yaml syntax).
 To be less disruptive I chose YAML.
 To use Bake specification with YAML, the CLI can parse existing docker-compose.yaml files but for Bake-specific syntax you have to put it under the property `x-bake`.
-We'll also add the `platform` properties under the `x-bake` syntax.
+We'll also add the `platform` properties under the `x-bake` property.
 This is how the final `docker-compose.yaml` looks like in my case:

 ```yaml
 # ./cicd/docker/docker-compose.yaml